Arduino Potentiometer Tutorial

 A potentiometer is a three-terminal resistor with a sliding or rotating contact that forms an adjustable voltage divider.
 You can also use it as a variable resistor or rheostat by using only two terminals – one end and the wiper.

 Potentiometer comes with different shape sizes and different values for different types of applications.
-In the below picture you can see different types of potentiometers.
+In the below picture, you can see different types of potentiometers.

 How Potentiometer Works

-Potentiometer comes with a resistance value.
+Potentiometers come with a resistance value.
 For example, if you are using a 10k ohm potentiometer, then the resistance between pin 1 and pin 3 will always be 10k ohm.
 The resistance between pins 1 and 2 depends on the position of the rotating wiper.

 Here you can notice one thing if the resistance between pin 1 and 2 increases the resistance between pin 2 and pin 3 will decrease and the other way round.